blastmann/ScriptOgrSender/readme.md

-## ScriptOgrSender for ST2
+## ScriptOgrSender for ST

-This is just a simple plug-in for Sublime Text 2.
-In order to post our markdown posts to our blog easily, we just don't want to leave ST2 and just submit the post directly.
+This is just a simple plug-in for Sublime Text.
+In order to post our markdown posts to our blog easily, we just don't want to leave ST and just submit the post directly.

+### 2013-06-30 Update

+Refactor some codes and add ST3 support.

+** If you want to use this in Sublime Text 3, please check out the Python3 branch. **

 ### 2013-02-05 Update
 Release version 0.2.2